andrelbourgeois/park-my-bike/report.md

 In total, the combined dataset that was used contained 1441 images, similar to those shown in the figures directly above.

 In order to label each image, I manually drew bounding boxes around any bicycles using the Edge Impulse platform.
-See Figure 7, below, for examples.
+See Figure 7 for examples.

 ![label-ex1](https://user-images.githubusercontent.com/33913141/234707499-47352fff-d8ae-479a-a370-168cf782c9f8.png)
 &nbsp;&nbsp;&nbsp;